Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 From one of the biggest natural disasters in the 1990s to one of the most sought-after tourist destinations in the Philippines, Mt.
 Pinatubo has become a definite must-try adventure destination in Luzon and one of the best places to visit in Pampanga.

 The Mt.
 Pinatubo trek can be enjoyed by novice or seasoned hikers alike.
 Climb difficulty is rated at 2/9 but take that with a grain of salt.
-Near the base of the volcano is a must-try hot spring spa, one of the best Pampanga resorts, that uses volcanic ash believed to have healing properties, perfect for aching muscles after a tiring hike and a must-add to your Pampanga itinerary.
+Near the base of the volcano is a must-try hot spring spa that uses volcanic ash believed to have healing properties, perfect for aching muscles after a tiring hike and a must-add to your Pampanga itinerary.

 13. Taal Volcano

-Take a short drive to Tagaytay City, another one of the top places to visit in South Luzon, and treat yourself to cold weather, good food, and scenic views of Taal Volcano and Lake at one of the most popular kid-friendly places near Manila.
-The Taal Volcano is famous for being the smallest active volcano in the world.
+Take a short drive to Tagaytay, another one of the top places to visit in South Luzon, and treat yourself to cold weather, good food, and scenic views of Taal Volcano and Lake.
+Taal Volcano is famous for being the smallest active volcano in the world.

-If you're traveling with kids and looking for things to do in Tagaytay, you'll never go wrong with Sky Park that even grownups will enjoy it.
+If you're traveling with kids and looking for things to do in Tagaytay, you'll never go wrong with Sky Ranch.
+Even grownups will enjoy it!
 If you want a place to chill and buy trinkets as a remembrance, Picnic Grove is for you.
 If you're on the lookout for goodies to bring home, head to Rowena's Pasalubong Center.
-There are Tagaytay tours and Tagaytay tour packages with hotel that you can book to help you experience the most on your visit.
+There are Tagaytay tours and Tagaytay tour packages with hotels that you can book to help you experience the most on your visit.

-Tagaytay City might be small, but it is packed with well-loved tourist spots like Bag of Beans restaurant, Puzzle Mansion, and Sonia's Secret Garden that you can explore in a Tagaytay day tour.
-It also has new must-try places like The Bathhouse at Qiwellness Living, Ayala Malls Serin, and many more to fill up your Tagaytay itinerary.
+Tagaytay might be small, but it is packed with well-loved tourist spots like Bag of Beans, Puzzle Mansion, and Sonya's Garden, making it easy to fill up your Tagaytay itinerary.

 12. Bangui Windmills

 Standing tall on the northwest tip of Luzon are the Bangui Windmills in Bangui, Ilocos Norte.
-These 230-foot windmills line up in a 9-kilometer stretch along the Bangui Bay facing the West Philippine Sea, and is one of the best Ilocos tourist spots and Pagudpud tourist spots.
+These 230-foot windmills line up in a 9-kilometer stretch along the Bangui Bay facing the West Philippine Sea, and is one of the best Ilocos tourist spots.

 You can cut significant travel time if you book a flight to Laoag and then take a bus going to Bangui or Pagudpud.
 There are also Ilocos tours and Pagudpud tours that offer a hassle-free trip to these picturesque windmills.